bfdes/bfdes.in/posts/the-jsx-transform.md

 ---
 title: The JSX Transform
 tags: [Transpilers]
-created: 2023-07-20
+created: 2023-10-06
-summary: Implementing the JSX transform
+summary: Implementing the JSX Transform
 ---

 A couple of years ago, I praised Facebook's frontend library, React.
-I [talked about](/posts/extending-react.html) how I hijacked React's JSX transform to write a static site generator (SSG).
+I [talked about](/posts/extending-react.html) how I hijacked React's JSX Transform to write a static site generator (SSG).
 The SSG used to create this blog.[^1]

-Since then, I realized React is not required to define a static website through JSX templates.
-Modern transpilers let us easily add support for JSX templates in our projects.
-In return for some more work, I was able to write an SSG with the following features:
+Since then, I realized React is not required to define a static website through JSX templating.
+Modern transpilers let us quickly implement our own JSX libraries from scratch.
+In return for minimal effort, I was able to write an SSG with the following features:

 1. HTML _and_ XML document generation
 2. Raw HTML injection
 3. Native HTML attribute support in JSX

-I will help you write the same SSG from scratch.
-You should still read [the first blog post](/posts/extending-react.html) to understand what follows.
+I will help you write the same SSG.
+You should read [the first blog post](/posts/extending-react.html) before continuing -- I frequently reference previous work.

 ## Desugaring JSX

+As you know, browsers and [NodeJS](https://nodejs.org) cannot understand JSX, so it must be transpiled to plain JavaScript before use.

 Transpilers like [Babel](https://babeljs.io) and [esbuild](https://esbuild.github.io) parse JSX expressions and transform them into calls of a factory function.

-The factory function path is a transpiler directive.
+The path to the factory function is a transpiler directive.
 You can specify the path in transpiler configuration files like babel.config.js or jsconfig.json.

 jsconfig.json should look like